U.S. Attorney Urges Public to Report Suspected COVID-19 Fraud

 - Seeking donations fraudulently for illegitimate or non-existent charitable organizations.

 - Medical providers obtaining patient information for COVID-19 testing and then using that information to fraudulently bill for other tests and procedures.

-In a memorandum to U.S. Attorneys issued March 19, Deputy Attorney General Jeffrey Rosen also directed each U.S. Attorney to appoint a Coronavirus Fraud Coordinator to serve as the legal counsel for the federal judicial district on matters relating to the Coronavirus, direct the prosecution of Coronavirus-related crimes, and to conduct outreach and awareness activities.
-The District of Idaho’s Coronavirus Fraud Coordinator is Assistant U.S. Attorney Josh Hurwit.
+In a memorandum to U.S. Attorneys issued March 19, Deputy Attorney General Jeffrey Rosen also directed each U.S. Attorney to appoint a Coronavirus Fraud Coordinator to serve as the legal counsel for the federal judicial district on matters relating to the COVID-19, direct the prosecution of COVID-19-related crimes, and to conduct outreach and awareness activities.
+The District of New Jersey Coronavirus Fraud Coordinator is Daniel Shapiro, Chief of the Economic Crimes Unit in Newark.

 To find more about Department of Justice resources and information, please visit www.justice.gov/coronavirus